ucloud/terraform-provider-ucloud/website/docs/r/subnet.html.markdown

 The following arguments are supported:

-* `cidr_block` - (Required) The cidr block of the desired subnet, format in "0.0.0.0/0", such as: `"192.168.0.0/24"`.
+* `cidr_block` - (Required) The cidr block of the desired subnet, format in "0.0.0.0/0", such as: `192.168.0.0/24`.
 * `vpc_id` - (Required) The id of the VPC that the desired subnet belongs to.
 * `name` - (Optional) The name of the desired subnet.
-If not specified, terraform will autogenerate a name beginning with `"tf-subnet"`.
+If not specified, terraform will autogenerate a name beginning with `tf-subnet`.
 * `remark` - (Optional) The remarks of the subnet.
 (Default: `""`).
-* `tag` - (Optional)  A mapping of tags to assign to the subnet, which contains 1-63 characters and only support Chinese, English, numbers, '-', '_' and '.'.
-(Default: `"Default"`).
+* `tag` - (Optional) A mapping of tags to assign to VPC, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
+If it is not filled in or a empty string is filled in, then default tag will be assigned.
+(Default: `Default`).

 ## Attributes Reference